DakshSaijwal/CS661-F1-StratViz/README.md

 Three regions:

 1. **Left Panel (Leaderboard)**: Full race classification — position, driver name, team, points, DNF status.
 Podium finishers (P1-P3) shown with full driver headshot photos and team-colored names.
-Team logos displayed alongside each entry.
-Every row is clickable (scaffolded for future driver-detail feature, currently console.log only).
+Team logos displayed alongside each entry. **Clicking any row opens that driver's full profile in the center pane** (see Driver Profile below).
 Data fetched live via `getRaceLeaderboard()`.

-2. **Center (Race Simulator)**: Canvas-based animated race replay using real telemetry data (2018-2024).
-Features:
+2. **Center (Race Simulator OR Driver Profile)**: By default shows the canvas-based animated race replay using real telemetry data (2018-2024).
+When a driver is clicked in the leaderboard, this pane is replaced by the **Driver Profile** (a "← Telemetry" button returns to the simulator).
+Simulator features:
    - Track outline rendered from circuit geometry with proper rotation
    - All 20 drivers shown as colored dots moving in real-time along the track
    - Play/pause, restart, lap scrubber, and speed control (1x-30x)